Siege of Marawi: Casualties

 The police chief of Malabang, Romeo Enriquez, whose beheading was cited by Duterte as one of the bases for his declaration of martial law in a speech on May 24, 2017, was later found to be alive.
 The police officer actually killed was identified by the ARMM PNP as Senior Inspector Freddie Solar, a former police chief of Malabang and member of the Drug Enforcement Unit of the Lanao del Sur Provincial Police.

-The Armed Forces of the Philippines' highest-ranking combat casualty was Rommel Sandoval, a Captain commanding a company of Philippine Army Scout Rangers.
+The Armed Forces of the Philippines' highest-ranking combat casualty was Rommel Sandoval, a Captain commanding a company of the Philippine Army Scout Rangers.
 Sandoval was posthumously conferred the Medal of Valor.
+Among the soldiers killed during the early stages of the siege was Private First Class Dhan Ryan Bayot.
+He was posthumously awarded the Order of Lapu-Lapu in recognition of his service during the conflict.

 Along with the casualties, much of Marawi was flattened in what was described as the heaviest urban fighting in the Philippines since World War II.

 Deaths of evacuees due to diseases

 According to the Philippines' Health Department report on June 16, at least 40 evacuees, who were staying outside evacuation centers, died of dehydration, while 19 others died as a result of diseases contracted due to living in congested evacuation camps.
 The following month, the Health Secretary denied this report and stated just four evacuees died of dehydration, instead of 40.
 However, in September, it was once again reported 40 evacuees had died due to illness.